Most homeowners debate whether its best to go for vinyl vs fiberglass windows, both of which are highly popular choices.

 – environmental concerns

-For a basic model, the cost of fiberglass windows averages $600-675 per unit, including installation.
+For a basic model, fiberglass windows cost about $600-675 per unit, including installation.
 Prices for premium fiberglass models are $850-950 for each window installed.

 When shopping for new windows, one very important feature to consider is durability.
-Fiberglass replacement windows are much stronger and more durable than vinyl ones, with a high strength – to – weight ratio.
+Fiberglass replacement windows, such as Marvin Windows, are much stronger and more durable than vinyl ones, with a high strength – to – weight ratio.
 In fact, fiberglass windows provide eight times greater strength than vinyl windows.

 Moreover, compared to other window types, fiberglass has the highest resistance to rotting, warping, twisting and corrosion.
 Also, the window’s frame and sash corners will not separate or crack.

-Vinyl windows have problems similar to those found in wood and aluminum window materials.
+Vinyl windows, such as Alside Windows, have problems similar to those found in wood and aluminum window materials.
 All of them tend to warp, rot, crack, bow and shrink under the influence of weather conditions.
 Ultimately, fiberglass windows will long outlast vinyl.

 Consequently, if you choose vinyl windows it is best to specify light colors and heat-welded corners to mitigate this issue.
 This is especially important if you live in a region with severe temperature fluctuations, such as the Northeast, where winters are very cold, and summers are very hot.